wallarm/product-documentation/docs/latest/about-wallarm/api-abuse-prevention.md

 ## Accuracy

-You can configure how strictly the signs of a malicious bot are monitored.
+You can configure how strictly the signs of a malicious bot are monitored and thus control the number of false positive detections.
 This is set with the **Accuracy** parameter within [API Abuse profiles](../user-guides/api-abuse-prevention.md#creating-api-abuse-profile).

 There are three available levels: